monsoonmaelstrom/book2/book2.md

 “Yeah, according to Giorgi she showed up about twenty minutes into it.
 Stood watching in the distance for a while before I invited her over,” I tell Davy.

 “*You* invited her over?”
-Alex asks, as if he thinks he misheard me.
+Alex questions, as if he thinks he misheard me.

 “Yeah.
 Lisette,” I explain with a disgruntled sigh, “I don’t know what to do about her, and it’s possible our mother may know more about teaching magic to people than I do, since I know absolutely nothing.”

-“I wouldn’t count on it,” Davy says.
+“I wouldn’t count on it,” Davy replies.
 “I think she might have gotten lucky with the three of us.”

 “Maybe.
 Did she ever mention energy meridians to either of you before yesterday?”
-I ask Davy and Alex.
+I probe Davy and Alex.

 “No,” they both answer.